pranavl/ARBaseLib/README.md

 ##Installation and Testing
 This project uses the [modified version of the ARBaseLib package](https://github.com/pranavl/ARwinss) of ARToolKit.
-After compiling the ARBaseLib package, this project can be compiled as an Android Application Project.
+After compiling the ARBaseLib package, this project can be used as an Android Library for use in other applications.

 The Android version of the ARToolKit SDK is implemented using a Java wrapper around native C++ code, compiled using the Java Native Interface (JNI).